 Kenney and his team worked with SADA Systems to create a project plan that would have staff members fully migrated over one weekend, in advance to the Thanksgiving and Christmas holidays.
 “The SADA team did a great job of finding out what we wanted to happen, when we wanted it to happen and helped us throughout the process,” said David Kenney, Director of Research and Technology at Berkeley County Schools.
 “The main person doing the migration stayed in touch throughout.”

 SADA Systems also conducted training for the District immediately before the migration weekend, so faculty and staff would be better prepared for the transition.
 SADA’s training team conducted remote webinar training and provided the opportunity for follow-up questions.

 Results and Benefits

-Today, the staff members use G Suite to better connect and engage with one another, with Google Drive and Docs real-time collaboration capabilities.
+Today, the staff members use Google Workspace to better connect and engage with one another, with Google Drive and Docs real-time collaboration capabilities.
 Scheduling time for meetings to complete major initiatives is made simpler using Google Calendar, and staff have the ability to work more flexibly from any location, across a wide range of devices.
-Following the successful reception to G Suite for Education at the central administrative office, Berkeley County Schools is currently in the midst of migrating the staff members of their schools to G Suite.
+Following the successful reception to Google Workspace for Education at the central administrative office, Berkeley County Schools is currently in the midst of migrating the staff members of their schools to Google Workspace.